davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 ## CS 161 - Intro to Computer Science

-### Lab: The Circle Drawer
+### Lab: Circle Drawer

 This assignment is all about conditionals and object references!
 We'll work with the `CircleDrawer` class that is given to you.
 Along the way you'll write code that uses and manipulates object references, and requires more complex boolean expressions than you've written previously.

 #### Student Outcomes

+- Practice object interaction (puppeteering)
 - Practice using object references
+- Practice returning values across objects
-- Working with object equality (content and reference equality)
+- Working with null reference testing

 <!--
 #### Working with Partners (Please Read)